DHTMLX/docs-todolist/docs/api/configs/taskshape_config.md

     - `type` - (required) the type of display of the counter.
 There are two types:
         - *"number"* - the value of the counter is displayed as a ratio between two numbers: the number of completed subtasks and the total number of subtasks
         - *"percentage"* - the value of the counter is displayed as a percentage
 - `date` - (optional) an object with date settings:
     - `format` - (required) defines the format of displaying dates.
 By default, "%d %M %Y".
 The full list of available characters is given [below](#list-of-characters)
     - `validate` - (required) defines whether the **due_date** property of the [task object](api/configs/tasks_config.md) should be validated
-- `completed` - (optional) an objet with settings for managing the marking and display of completed tasks.
+- `completed` - (optional) an object with settings for managing the marking and display of completed tasks.
 It takes one parameter:
     - `behavior` - (required) sets behavior for the parent and child tasks when marking them as completed/uncompleted.
 There are two options:
         - *"auto"* - enables the **"auto"** mode:
             - When you mark all child tasks as completed, the parent task automatically becomes marked  as completed